AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ---
 title: Customize the Site Theme
-description: Learn how the theme is built, how to customize, and how to test using live AEM content.
+description: Learn how the site theme is built, how to customize, and how to test using live AEM content.
 index: no
 hide: yes
 hidefromtoc: yes